liberat-io/liberat-io.github.io/index.md

 And before the geek squad rolls in: Yes we know that Bitcoin also has smart contracts, but Ethereum smart contracts can be much more complex and flexible, a feature of which we make full use in order to provide the largest set of features possible.

+## How anonymous is your system?

+Since the Ethereum Blockchain is open and public, all transactions can be seen by anyone.
+This includes the transaction time, amount and the public wallet addresses of both the sender and receiver, but not their identities.
+That is, as long as you don't tell people what your public wallet address is, there is no way of linking your address to your identity.
+Moreover, you can create as many addresses as you want.
+Thus, if you're strongly concerned about privacy, you can create a new address regularly or maintain multiple addresses at the same time.

+Our system introduces one caveat: Since the creators necessarily link their address to their profile - otherwise people wouldn't know where to donate to - their identity is revealed.
+This means that a creator's income on the system is public knowledge.
+Pledgers, however, can remain as anonymous as they want.

 ## Why do the creators have to charge manually?
 Can't you do this automatically?

 Our system follows the [pull payment](https://consensys.github.io/smart-contract-best-practices/recommendations/#favor-pull-over-push-for-external-calls) model.
 This means that the people receiving payments (the creators) have to actively "pull" those payments on the system by clicking the charge button.
 There are two reasons why we do not perform this automatically.
 First, this allows funding types to be very flexible.
 Say you want to charge your supporters each time you upload a video to YouTube or Vimeo.
 There is no way for our system to automatically know that you have now uploaded a video without introducing an [Oracle](https://blockchainhub.net/blockchain-oracles/) and therefore a centralized authority, which we want to avoid.
 Second, it is actually very hard to schedule complex transactions on the Blockchain for a time in the future.
 There are initiatives such as [Ethereum Alarm Clock](https://www.ethereum-alarm-clock.com/), but they do not solve the problem completely.

+For convenience, we have built into the system a possibility for creators to *delegate* the task of charging their pledgers to someone else.
+Note that this is an opt-in feature that can be revoked at any time.
+The initial idea behind this is that we can offer to creators to perform this task for them.
+The delegated party can be freely specified by the creator, it does not have to be us.
+Over time, we expect that people will come up with more creative and efficient ways to use this feature.

 ## How do you make money?